Vergo hero background shape 1 Vergo hero background shape 2

 Our regional bee specialists are here to help remove physical nests where required.

-• Significant building damage
+• Bees can cause significant building damage

 As bees flap their wings, they generate a large amount of heat.
 This heat in an enclosed space will result in a dew/moisture point, leading to damp, which can seep into the mortar and brickwork.
 This can lead to the mortar popping out and damage to the brickwork with cracks and bricks falling from the building, which could be a fall risk to individuals walking under the area.
 If wood is present wood rot can occur, and in turn encourage an infestation of wood boring insects.

-• Risk of secondary pest issues
+• Nests can increase the risk of secondary pest issues

-• Serious health risks
+• Bees can cause serious health risks

-Honeybees can be a health risk to anyone allergic as Anaphylaxis can occur and be potentially fatal.
-Also, the bigger the colony becomes, the more aggressive the behaviour of the honeybees can become.
+Honey bees can be a health risk to anyone allergic as Anaphylaxis can occur and be potentially fatal.
+Also, the bigger the colony becomes, the more aggressive the behaviour of the honey bees can become.

 • Queen – One queen runs the whole hive.
 Her job is to lay the eggs that will spawn the hive’s next generation of bees.
 The queen also produces chemicals that guide the behaviour of the other bees.